Baking the bread of the dead

 Why not pursue fashion?

-“Chicago is not a fashion-forward city, so we had to change gears.” says Vázquez Felgueres.
+“Chicago is not a fashion-forward city, so we had to change gears.” says Fasja Unikel.

 True enough.
 Chicago has always been a far greater source of food than fashion.
 More cow, less leather jacket.